Executive Assistant (EA) Jobs Sydney & Melbourne

 What is the difference between a temporary and a permanent Executive Assistant job?

 There isn’t too much difference in the roles and responsibilities between temporary and permanent executive assistant jobs, with the main difference being one is on a shorter-term basis, i.e. temporary.
 Although with a temporary executive assistant job, typically you need to start straight away and be able to hit the ground running!
 Often, there isn’t a handover so being proactive and self-sufficient is a good skill to have.
-If you’re looking for permanent or temporary admin work, do get in touch.
+If you’re looking for permanent or temporary work, do get in touch.

 What are Executive Assistants also known as?